 The decarbonisation of gas turbine power generation, whether for existing natural gas-fired units or for new build schemes will have significant impacts on operating costs and levels of dispatchable power, due to the energy penalties arising when CO2 capture is included.
 Selecting the most suitable capture technologies and optimising their integration (while maintaining plant flexibility) provide significant challenges.
 Among others, the following options are worthy of further research:

-Integration of ‘conventional’ post-combustion amine scrubbing, or competing liquid based technologies, to minimise costs and energy penalties, and to optimise operational flexibility.
+Integration of ‘conventional’ post-combustion amine scrubbing, or competing liquid based technologies, to minimise costs and energy penalties.

 Investigation of alternative post-combustion capture tech- nologies, such as Ca-looping cycles or solid sorbents us- ing pressure or temperature swing concepts, which allow for improved heat integration, and hence lower operating costs.
 Also, the investigation of other post- combustion capture options, e.g. CO2 separation membranes.

 Studies of the impact of exhaust gas recycling, including enhanced recycle options (e.g. using CO2 separation membranes), to enhance exhaust gas CO2 levels and so reduce the size and costs of the capture plant.
 This approach will lead to significant changes to combustion and hot gas path environments, and may also impact on operability, materials and component lives.

+Of specific inportance for the above mentioned technologies is the investigation and optimisation of the operational flexibility and performance of capture technology especially as GT based plants are seen as the most flexible solution to balance the grid and provid backup power for the incerasing share for fluctuating renewables.

 Operation with hydrogen, biomass-derived and other low carbon gases